Big Mary, the day after

 Word got around fast.
 Over 5,000 spectators showed up to watch the elephant hanging.
 Big Mary was positioned beneath the crane and then yanked aloft by a chain around her neck -- which promptly broke and sent her plummeting to the concrete, knocking her unconscious.
 A daring spectator, not wanting to disappoint the crowd, dashed forward and reattached the chain.
 Big Mary was hoisted again, and this time justice was done.

 Big Mary was buried in a big pit in front of the railroad shop doors.
 Erwin, which has had time to reflect on this, does not want the grave marked.
 It would rather not be known as The Town That Hanged The Elephant, and the Chamber of Commerce is very particular about assigning blame.
-"We killed the elephant, we do not deny it," they admit.
-"But it was NOT OUR FAULT."
+"We killed the elephant, we do not deny it," they told us.
+"But it was not our fault."

-On Highway 23, the Unicoi County Heritage Museum displays newspaper clippings from the period and sells a book that tells the Big Mary story.
+On Highway 23, the Unicoi County Heritage Museum displays newspaper clippings from the period and sells a book that tells the Big Mary story: The Day They Hung the Elephant by Charles Edwin Price.
 "It is true.
-It did occur," says the curator.
+It did occur," said the curator.
 "But, quite frankly, the town is not real proud of it."

 My Sights